-[9] Basic Net Loss per Common Share
+[4] Basic Net Loss per Common Share

-Basic earnings per common share is computed as net loss available for common shareholders divided by the weighted average number of common shares outstanding during the period.
-Diluted earnings per common share is the same as basic earnings per common share because the Company incurred a net loss during each period presented, and the potentially dilutive securities from the assumed exercise of all outstanding stock options, preferred stock and warrants would have an antidilutive effect.
-The following schedule details the number of shares issuable upon the exercise of stock options, warrants and conversion of preferred stock, which have been excluded from the diluted loss per share calculation for the three months ended March 31, 2017 and 2016:
+Basic and diluted net loss per share is computed by dividing net loss available to common shareholders by the weighted average number of shares outstanding during the period.
+Diluted earnings per common share is the same as basic earnings per common share because the Company incurred a net loss during each period presented, the potentially dilutive securities from the assumed exercise of all outstanding stock options, preferred stock and warrants would have an anti-dilutive effect.
+The following schedule details the number of shares issuable upon the exercise of stock options, warrants and conversion of preferred stock, which have been excluded from the diluted loss per share calculation as the inclusion would be anti-dilutive for the three and nine month periods ended September 30, 2017 and 2016: